dogteeth/StudyNotes/CommandLine.md

 - git checkout fileName.xxx: roll back this file to the previous version.
 - rm -rf .git: remove the git repo in this directory.
 - git clone https://github.com/dogteeth/yourgitRepoaddress : clone the git repo file
+- git push: push the newly edited content to repository.